Gastón Togni

-Gastón Alberto Togni (born 20 September 1997) is an Argentine professional footballer who plays as a left winger for Defensa y Justicia.
+Gastón Alberto Togni (born 20 September 1997) is an Argentine professional footballer who plays as a left winger for Liga MX club Pachuca, on loan from Defensa y Justicia.

 Career

 Club

 Togni's professional footballing career started with Argentine Primera División side Independiente in March 2017, he made his senior debut in a goalless draw at home to San Martín on 18 March.
 Seven more league appearances followed for Togni during 2016–17.
 Togni was loaned by Defensa y Justicia on 5 July 2018.

 International

 Togni was selected to train with the Argentina U20s ahead of the 2017 FIFA U-20 World Cup in South Korea, but he wasn't selected for the final squad.
 He did make his debut for the U20s in that period though, featuring in a friendly with Uruguay on 22 March 2017.